top of page

 Procedural bias

-Procedural biases occur when something about the process of collecting data influences the results.
+Procedural biases occur when something about the data collection process influences the results.
 For instance, program leaders may be tempted to mandate that participants complete a feedback survey.
 However, this isn't always the best idea - people may fill out the survey as quickly as possible to get through it without taking the time to think through their answers.

 This bias can also occur if people do not have enough time to complete a survey.
 For instance, if the executive director from the earlier example sends the survey one day before the strategic planning meeting, a few things will probably happen: